UoB-COMSM0166/2025-group-19/README.md

  <img src="./assets/game-prototype.gif" width="600" alt="Block" style="border: 5px solid black;">
 </p>

 When designing the levels, we referred to many templates, and some of the cartoon-style levels sparked new ideas.
 After some discussion, we decided to use animals as the visual theme for the levels and incorporated this concept into our digital prototype, further brainstorming and refining the game design from there.
+Ultimately, we chose the Chinese Zodiac as the core theme for the game, combining it with the brick-breaking gameplay, resulting in the creation of Zodiac Catch.

 <p align="center">
   <b>Figure 5</b><br>